Higher education in British Columbia: Creation of teaching universities (2008 – present)

 On April 29, 2008, changes to the University Act established five new teaching universities: University of the Fraser Valley (formerly University College of the Fraser Valley), Kwantlen Polytechnic University (formerly Kwantlen College), Vancouver Island University (formerly Malaspina University College), Capilano University (formerly Capilano College), and Emily Carr University of Art and Design (formerly Emily Carr Institute of Art and Design).

+In April 2023, Quest University Canada ceased operation.
+The campus was purchased by Capilano University to became the new CapU Squamish, and it began offering courses in Fall 2024.